IlluzionzDev/IlluzionzDev/README.md

   <h2>Hello there, I'm Jamin Stratford✌️</h2>
-  I'm a developer who enjoys everything creative and problem solving.
+  I'm a full-stack developer who enjoys everything creative and technical.
 You'll often find me designing and putting together little ideas and hacking tools together.
 I love to innovate and solve problems, keeping up with this next-gen tech world :)
   <br/><br/>
   Here are some of the technologies/tools I like to work with!